-(3) Audio-Visual Services and Advertising Services
+(iii) Audio-Visual Services and Advertising Services

 Indonesia barred foreign film and video tape distributors from its markets.
 All importation and distribution had to be done by 100% Indonesian-owned companies.
-Although in the 2016 negative list, film production, film technology services, film distribution, staging, recording studies, etc. are opened to 100% foreign capital companies, film promotional facility services (advertisements, posters, photos, films, banners, pamphlets, etc.) continue to be limited to 100% Indonesian-owned companies (a foreign investment ratio of up to 51% is allowed for investment from ASEAN countries)
+Although in the 2016 negative list, film production, film technology services, film distribution, staging, recording studios, etc. are opened to 100% foreign capital companies, film promotional facility services (advertisements, posters, photos, films, banners, pamphlets, etc.) continue to be limited to 100% Indonesian-owned companies (a foreign investment ratio of up to 51% is allowed for investment from ASEAN countries)

 The various restrictions on foreign investment described above do not necessarily violate the WTO Agreement because they do not contradict Indonesia's GATS commitments.
 However, it is desirable that efforts towards liberalization be made under the spirit of the WTO and the GATS.
+In addition, the Indonesian government has imposed cross-sectoral, extensive regulations of foreign worker employment, which some point out is preventing the establishment of local footholds and the increase of investment.